-Important Dates for the Lentil family
+Early History of the Lentil family

 This web page shows only a small excerpt of our Lentil research.
 Another 95 words (7 lines of text) covering the years 1620, 1591, 1662, 1622 and 1681 are included under the topic Early Lentil History in all our PDF Extended History products and printed products wherever possible.

 Lentil Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Lentil has undergone many spelling variations, including Lenthal, Lentall, Lenthall and others.

 Early Notables of the Lentil family (pre 1700)